New Certification

 Sublicensing Options

-Members planning to private label BPI-certified products to their customers can begin the sublicensing process.
-For information on sublicensing, please visit the Sublicense page or contact your BPI Project Manager.
+License holders planning to private label BPI-certified products to their customers can begin the sublicensing process.
+For information on sublicensing, please visit the Sublicensing page or contact your BPI Project Manager.

 Ready to get started?
 Download this checklist of the certification process.